AdobeDocs/workfront.en/help/workfront-basics/using-home/using-the-home-area/home-calendar-view.md

 * `Grey`: Number of hours scheduled for events from integrated calendars.
 For more information about integrating calendars, see the section [Configure your Home Calendar view settings](../../../workfront-basics/using-home/using-the-home-area/configure-home-calendar-view.md#configuring-your-home-calendar-view) in [Configure your Home Calendar view settings](../../../workfront-basics/using-home/using-the-home-area/configure-home-calendar-view.md).

-* `Blue`:&nbsp;Number of hours you have scheduled for *Workfront* work items assigned to you.
+* `Blue`: Number of hours you have scheduled for `Workfront` work items assigned to you.
 You can schedule work by dragging items from the Work List and dropping them into your calendar.
 For more information about scheduling work, see the [Schedule work items in your Home Calendar](../../../workfront-basics/using-home/using-the-home-area/use-home-calendar-view.md#scheduling-work-items-in-home-calendar) section in [Use the Home Calendar view](../../../workfront-basics/using-home/using-the-home-area/use-home-calendar-view.md).

 * `Light Blue`:&nbsp;The number of free hours available for allocation.
 * `Red`(not shown above):&nbsp;Scheduled events and work items that have exceeded the number of hours you have available for the week.